jollyjerr/knowledge/math/algebra/functions.md

 - Odd: f(-x) = -(f(x))
 - Neither: Both of the obove conditions are false

+Even: symmetrical about the y access
+Odd: symmetrical about the origin

 ## Operations

 You can do all the normal operations with functions